 San Lorenzo is busy urban center, with a hip and Bohemian atmosphere and lots of nightlife, located right next to Rome’s Termini train station.
 There are plenty of hostels and guest houses here, and due to the large student population, the prices of food and drink are very reasonable.

 Testaccio is bith further away from the historic center, but it is well-connected to metro, and is haven for foodies and those seeking local Roman daily life atmosphere.

 Where To Stay In Rome With A Family?

 Trastevere, Prati, Spanish Steps/Trevi Fountain, Villa Borghese, and Ostia are some of the best areas for families and children because these area central and safe areas that offers plenty of things to do and see for whole families to enjoy.

 Villa Borghese is an excellent family-friendly and is a wealthy suburb in the northern part of Rome just outside the historical center.
 Villa Borghese is convenient for all of the famous tourist attractions.
 There’s a lovely park, the Villa Borghese Gardens, perfect for the kids to explore.

 Alternatively, if you and your family want to stay all the way outside the city, and travel in to explore by train, then you could stay beside the sea in Ostia.
 Using this Mediterranean suburb of Rome as a base gives you the chance to combine a city break with a beachside holiday.

 Where To Stay In Rome First Time?

-If you’re more interested in the shopping, dining and commerce of modern Rome, you should stay in the Modern Center, perhaps in the area around the Trevi Fountain.
+If you’re more interested in the shopping, dining and commerce of modern Rome, you should stay in the Spanish Steps and Trevi Fountain.

 Where To Stay In Rome Romantic?